rom-rb/rom-rb.org/source/learn/advanced/flat-style.html.md

 ---
+title: Advanced
-title: Flat Style Setup
+chapter: Flat Style Setup
-chapter: Advanced Topics
 ---

-# Flat Style Setup

 Block style setup is suitable for simple, quick'n'dirty scripts that need to access databases, in a typical application setup, you want to break down